webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

-The text appears to wrap around a [[svg/elements/circle|'''circle''']] element, but since circles do not have logical start and end points, you need to use the rather complex ''A'' path command to draw two elliptical arc curves, each facing the other and originating at the left edge:
+The text appears to wrap around a [[svg/elements/circle|'''circle''']] element, but since circles do not have logical start and end points, you need to use the [[svg/tutorials/smarter_svg_shapes|rather complex]] ''A'' path command to draw two elliptical arc curves, each facing the other, originating and terminating at the left edge:

 <syntaxhighlight lang="xml">
 <path id="irisPath" d="M 60,100 A 40,40 0 0 1 140,100 A 40,40 0 0 1 60,100 "/>